wdawson/okta.github.io/_source/_posts/2018-05-22-simple-multifactor-authentication-in-node.md

 author: bkelley
 description: "This post explains multi-factor authentication and some challenges that developers face with it."
 tags: [multi-factor, authentication, developer, nodejs]
+tweets:
+- "Who knew how easy adding multi-factor authentication to your #Node app is! #mfa #javascript"
+- "Learn how to quickly add multi-factor authentication to your #Node app! #mfa #javascript"
 ---

 If you're building a web application, chances are you're going to want to serve different content depending on the user.
 Authenticating users can be difficult for a number of reasons.
 The simplest route is to allow users to sign in with a username and password.
 The problem with this is, no matter how strongly you hash passwords, there's no stopping someone from guessing that your user's password is `hunter2`, `letmein`, or `correct horse battery staple`.